Ramymgamal/MyStore---Copy/README.md

 # Build Status
 This application does not depend on real data taken from (api), but it depends on a file of type (Json) that holds all the data as a copy for training only

-# screen shots
+# screen shots  and how to use
+This small video shows how to deal within the application to purchase any product until the completion of the purchase process

 ![alt text](https://github.com/Ramymgamal/MyStore---Copy/blob/cbada03649eb150f6746867e9048c0a61706a964/src/assets/img/shoppingflow.gif)

+# Tech/Framework used

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.

+# Features
+  * Show products after fetching from json file
+  * View any product details
+  * Add any product to the basket and determine its quantity
+  * Open the basket to see the types and the ability to change the quantity or remove any item
+  * Purchasing and approval process

+# Installation and run
+The project requires only (npm) install and (ng serve) to install and launch the application
+* Running npm install and ng serve help run the application.
+* The default port 4200 is available to run the application.

 ## Development server